 Also, since the majority of the population in Indonesia follows Islam, investors should certainly care about halal certification issued by Indonesia Ulema Council (MUI) as well.

 Complying with the local regulations of product registration, import-export, company establishment, and halal certification may be challenging to investors.
-Thus, it is always viable to have an outsourcing entity like Cekindo to consult you through the stretch of these processes.
-Cekindo can also act as your Importer of Records provider in Indonesia handling all aspects of importing, including documentation, payments of duties and delivery of your product.
+Thus, it is always viable to have an outsourcing entity like Cekindo consult you through the stretch of these processes.
+Cekindo can also act as your Importer of Records provider in Indonesia handling all aspects of importing, including documentation, payments of duties, and delivery of your product.